 In HBase, a table always needs to be disabled before it can be deleted.
 If the disable argument is True, this method first disables the table if it wasn't already and then deletes it.

-- name The table name - disable Whether to first disable the table if needed

-$\texttt{disable_table} (\textit{name: AnyStr}) \rightarrow None$ enable_table (name: AnyStr) \rightarrow None Enable the specified table.
+- name The table name - disable Whether to first disable the table if needed disable table ( $name: AnyStr) \rightarrow None$ enable\table (name: AnyStr) $\rightarrow$ None

 Disable the specified table.